Gallery-of-Kaeon/Kaeon-FUSION/README.md

 "KAI-on".

-### Who are you?

-The Kaeon FUSION language is one of many projects under the Kaeon name.
-The Kaeon projects are at the time of writing primarily developed and managed by [Jesse Dinkin](https://www.linkedin.com/in/jesse-dinkin-6b9135100/).

 ### Does Kaeon FUSION have a mascot?

 The mascot of all projects under the Kaeon name is the ACE.